davekirby/EFFProject/report/PROJ_KirbyD.md

 ## Results Summary

 All the objectives of the project were achieved.
-The main entry points to the code are a class called FuzzyClassifier for classification of datasets and one called GymRunner to learn to play openAI Gym environments.
+The main entry points to the code are two classes, FuzzyClassifier for classification of datasets and GymRunner to learn to play openAI Gym environments.

 ### FuzzyClassifier

 A FuzzyClassifier class was created that could learn a set of fuzzy rules from a dataset that could then be used to predict the classification of unseen data.
-It was implemented in the style of scikit-learn classifiers, with hyperparameters specified in the  `__init__` method, the  `fit` method trains the classifier and the `predict` method makes predictions.
+It was implemented in the style of scikit-learn classifiers, with hyperparameters specified in the  `__init__` method, a `fit` method to train the classifier and a `predict` method to make predictions.

 It was found that the classifier worked well on small data sets with two or three classes, but for large datasets the training time could be prohibitive and the accuracy was found to be poor when tried on a data set with seven classes.
 However this could be an artefact of the particular dataset used since the No Free Lunch theorem [@wolpertNoFreeLunch1997] says that no algorithm is suitable for all data sets, so the poor performance could be an artefact of that particular dataset rather than the number of classes.
 Further work would be needed to determine if it performs as badly on other multi-class problems.